tjordan44/DE_manual/using_DE.rst

 Welcome to the user manual for the CyVerse Discovery Environment (DE).
 Here you'll find all the how-to instructions for using the DE.
 To get you started, you may want to read through the introductory information in the Quick Links.
-Hints for how to use this manual are also on this page, as well as how to search for topics in this wiki space, and navigating the DE.
+Hints for how to use this manual are also on this page.

 Table of Contents